ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * **Is Grabbable:** Determines if the object can be grabbed.
  * **Valid Drop:** Determines in what situation the object can be dropped by the controller grab button.
  * **Secondary Grab Action:** Determines what should happen to the object if another grab attempt is made by a secondary controller if the object is already being grabbed.
+ * **Custom Secondary Action:** The script to utilise to process the secondary controller action when a secondary grab attempt is made.
  * **Hold Button To Grab:** If this is checked then the grab button on the controller needs to be continually held down to keep grabbing.
 If this is unchecked the grab button toggles the grab action with one button press to grab and another to release.
  * **Grab Override Button:** If this is set to `Undefined` then the global grab alias button will grab the object, setting it to any other button will ensure the override button is used to grab this specific interactable object.
  * **Rumble On Grab:** The haptic feedback on the controller can be triggered upon grabbing the object, the `Strength` denotes the strength of the pulse, the `Duration` denotes the length of time.